List of schools affected by concrete safety fears

 – Jerounds Primary School, Harlow, Essex

-The school will stay open despite Raac being found in the school’s kitchen as it is being strengthened with a steel structure, BBC News reported.
+The school will stay open despite Raac being found in its kitchen as it is being strengthened with a steel structure, BBC News reported.

 – Katherines Primary Academy, Harlow, Essex